Bucket Elevators: The Choice for Vertical Aggregate Handling

 Material Abrasiveness

-The abrasivity of a material must also be factored into the design.
+The abrasiveness of a material must also be factored into the design.
 Materials that are highly abrasive may require wear areas to be reinforced with additionally heavy-duty construction, or may require parts, or all of the unit, to be constructed from abrasion-resistant materials.

 Selecting the Right Bucket Elevator for Your Aggregate